The Kingshott "Coat of Arms"

 I have checked with the magnificently titled Richmond Herald at the College of Arms who states that up to the time I asked him (August 2009) there had been no grant of arms to anyone with the name of Kingshott, or any of the usual derivatives.

 I've finally persuaded my dad to apply for one after years and years of hinting and pestering.
-Well done dad!
-He has made the initial enquiry and has received his response from the College of Arms.
-He has been granted arms and is awaiting his letter's patent.
+Well done Dad!
+He has made the formal application and has received his response from the College of Arms.
+He has been deemed worthy and granted arms and is awaiting formal handing over of his letter's patent.
+We will travel up to the College of Arms in late 2023, to get this.
 Once this has been formally granted, I will add it to this page.
 However, it must be remembered that those arms are only eligible to be born by him, and direct descendants providing certain rules are complied with.
 They will not be a family crest for the wider family.
 Sorry!
+There will, however, be a Heraldic Badge, which is capable of being used by anyone associated with him.
+I will post more information when we collect the formal grant.

 Having said all of this, there is one potentially armigerous branch of the family.
 The van Kinschot family of Holland have some members who have been granted arms.
 Now, as it stands at the moment, I have no evidence other than the sound and spelling of their name, to suggest that they are linked to us in any way.
 But the possibility exists.